alloy01/alloy01/README.md

 # Ajeet ( alloy01 )

-**Student developer building full-stack systems and sharpening my fundamentals.**
+**Developer exploring different areas of software engineering, from building applications to understanding the systems behind them.**

-TypeScript · React · Node.js · Backend Engineering · Testing · DSA
+TypeScript · React · Node.js · Testing · Docker · DSA · Linux

-*I build things, break them, and figure out why they broke.*
+*Build it.
+Break it.
+Understand it.
+Improve it.*

 </div>